 Gestamp relies on its network of suppliers to carry out its activity.
-In 2018, the Group had 20,318 suppliers (95% local), through which it spent €7,295 m.
+In 2019, the Group had 20,332 suppliers (94% local).

 In addition to the economic impulse of demand on suppliers, Gestamp collaborates with a number of strategic suppliers with whom it undertakes key activities in its business model and whose competitive boost helps in seeking common benefit.
 Gestamp has a close relationship with raw material companies, suppliers of capital goods and production engineering, which accompany the construction and launch of new manufacturing plants throughout the world, and with subcontracted stamping companies that provide contrasted, flexible manufacturing.